BartoszTanski/weather-service/README.md

-# **Surfers weather service**
+# **Weather service**
-Surfers weather service
+weather service
-is a spring boot app that provides REST API endpoint that returns best localization for surfing and current weather conditions there.
+is a spring boot app that provides REST API endpoint that returns JSON with weather forecast for next 16 days based on Location provided.
 ***
 ## To start the application:
 1. Download the file with project and unpack it